Dwarka underwater city – Decoding the mysteries of India’s lost Atlantis

 The description of the fight piques the interest of ancient alien theories, as it appears to imply that it was fought with sophisticated technology and powerful weapons, possibly even from orbit.
 The spacecraft launched an attack on the city using energy weaponry, which resembled a lightning strike to onlookers, and it was so devastating that much of the city lay in ruins following the attack.

-The search for the submerged kingdom
+The search for the lost city of Dwarka

+In modern times, explorations of the Dwarka underwater city have added layers to its enigma.
+Marine archaeologists have uncovered structures and artifacts beneath the sea near Gujarat, potentially linked to the fabled city.
 The initial excavations began about 100 years ago, in the 1930s, around the island of Bet Dwarka, located approximately 30 kilometres north of modern-day Dwarka in Gujarat’s Jamnagar district.
 More excavations were carried out in the 1960s, but no definitive results were obtained.
 In 1979, the Archeological Survey of India conducted another excavation.
 During this, the excavator discovered pottery dating from the second millennium BC.

 car rental services in Ahmedabad

 Archaeologists discovered a building that appeared to be a fortified foundation.
 This suggests that the ancient city walls must have been built along the river banks between 1983 and 1990.
 Over 500 antiques were unearthed from the site.
 Some samples and date elements strongly establish the 2000-year cultural succession.
 Stone blocks, pillars, and irrigation systems were discovered, although the actual date of these discoveries is still being contested.
+The study of Dwarka under sea has unveiled fascinating insights into the city’s submerged remains, contributing significantly to Dwarka underwater archaeology.

 According to Dr Rajiv Nigam, former chief scientist-CSIR-NIO, the process of underwater exploration began with excavation near the current Dwarkadhish temple (Council of Scientific and Industrial Research- National Institute of Oceanography).
 The Dwarka mandir was built during the 13th and 15th centuries BCE.
 Dr S R Rao, a well-known Indian archaeologist, conducted an offshore survey to look for signs of the submerged metropolis and a full excavation was carried out in 2007.
 He explained that the location of Dwarka on the westernmost tip of India, in modern-day Gujarat, corresponds to one given in the written literature.